momentum-cohort-2018-10/mystery-word-tiana-horn/README.md

 ## Description

-Implement the game of Mystery Word.
+Implement the game of Mystery Word/Hangman.

 ## Objectives